 Some say take an iodine supplement, others recommend a few drops in a drink, still others suggest applying it directly to the skin.
 As with all supplements, check with your doc, then decide which works best for you.
-Flaxseed also seems to support breast health and reduce pain; this article recommends two tablespoons of crushed flaxseed a day.
+Flaxseed also seems to support breast health in midlife and reduce pain; this article recommends two tablespoons of crushed flaxseed a day.

 - Supplement your diet

 Many women report relief from adding a supplement of Vitamin E and/or evening primrose oil.
 As always, let your doctor know if you’re taking supplements.

 - Pick your pain reliever

 If none of the above work or work quickly enough, aspirin, acetaminophen, and ibuprofen are all pretty effective in handling breast pain.
 But as over the counter medications can cause stomach upset in some women, try making lifestyle adjustments as well – you may find they’re very effective over time for lots of what ails you in midlife.

 ANY TIME YOU FEEL YOU NEED TO.
 Honestly, you know your body best, and if something seems wrong, that’s all the “permission” you need to consult with a doc.